mebobby2/scikitflow/README.md

 2. ```from housing import *```
 3. ```fetch_housing_data()```

+To run a script from CLI
+1. cd into script folder (so all the relative paths, if any, the script uses will work)
+2. ```python3 run.py```

 ## pip3
 Comes installed on OSX.
 To install a library, use *pip3 install library-name*.

+# Machine Learning Concepts
+## Feature scaling
+Machine learning algorithms do not perform well when the attributes have different scales.
+Hence, we need to get all the attibutes to have the same scale.

+There are two common ways to do this: *min-max* scaling and *standardization*.

+Min-max bounds values to the range of 0-1 whereas Standardization does not bound values to a specific range.
+Standardization is much less affected by outliers as compared to Min-max.

 # Statistic Concepts
 ## Stratified Sampling